Dan-Christiansen/Dan-Christiansen.github.io/_pages/cv.md

   * Mentor of the Semester, Fall 2018
 * American Institute of Chemical Engineers
 * Order of the Engineers
-*
+* National Eagle Scout Association

 Awards
 ======
 * Award for Graduate Research, University of Illinois at Chicago, 2020
-* Silver Award - Venturing, BSA, 2014
+* Dean's Grant, Tulane University, 2017
-* Eagle Scout Honor - Boy Scouts of America, 2014
+* Silver Award, Venturing, BSA, 2014
-* Dean's Grant, Tulane University
+* Eagle Scout Honor, Boy Scouts of America, 2014